 The Tribunal will then turn to the key issues they have identified from their pre-reading of the appeal papers.
-These will be considered in the order set out on the agenda.
-In doing so, the Tribunal will look in greater detail at each issue, including reviewing the relevant planning policies, supplementary planning guidance and other published States strategies, policies and guidance.
+These will be considered in the order in the agenda.
+The Tribunal will look in greater detail at each issue, including reviewing the relevant planning policies, supplementary planning guidance and other published States strategies, policies and guidance.

-Once each of the key or central issues the Tribunal identified has been covered, there will be an opportunity for both you and the Development & Planning Authority to raise any other issues.
+Once each of the key or central issues the Tribunal identified has been covered, there will be an opportunity for both you and the Authority to raise any other issues.

-Finally, the Tribunal will consider the planning conditions the Development & Planning Authority may have requested be attached to a grant of planning permission should the appeal be allowed.
-The Development & Planning Authority provides a list of suggested planning conditions on a "Without Prejudice" basis.
-This means that, without predetermining the outcome of the appeal, the Development & Planning Authority wishes to give advance notice of the conditions it would seek to attach to the planning application should the Tribunal allow the appeal.
+Finally, the Tribunal will consider the planning conditions the Authority may wish to be attached to a grant of planning permission should the appeal be allowed.
+The Authority provides a list of suggested planning conditions on a "Without Prejudice" basis.
+This means that, without predetermining the outcome of the appeal, the Authority gives advance notice of the conditions it would seek to attach to the planning application should the Tribunal allow the appeal.

-Before closing the hearing, the Presiding Member will give both you and the Development & Planning Authority any opportunity to sum up.
-As a general rule, the Development & Planning Authority will be invited to sum up first and then you will be asked to sum up your reasons for making the appeal.
+Before closing the hearing, the Presiding Member will give both you and the Authority any opportunity to sum up.
+As a general rule, the Authority will be invited to sum up first and then you will be asked to sum up your reasons for making the appeal.

-Finally, arrangements will be made for the site visit (see Section 11).
+Finally, arrangements will be made for the site visit (see Section 13).